glamlab/glambox/README.md

 See the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/741678v1) for detailed background, model description and example applications.

+## Dependencies

+GLAMbox is written for Python 3.7.
+It further requires the following packages to be installed: numpy, scipy, pandas, statsmodels, pymc3, theano, matplotlib, seaborn.

 ## Basic usage

 ### Data format, the `GLAM` class